sdmx-twg/vtl/v2.2/docs/reference_manual/operators/Join operators/Left Join/content.rst

   from the second on have exactly the same identifiers and the left-most operand contains them all; in this case, the `using` clause is optional.
-* :math:`I_1 \cap I_i \neq \varnothing,\ \forall i = 2,\ldots,n`, or in other words, all the join operands from the second on, share at least one identifier with the left-most dataset; in this case the `using` clause is mandatory.
+* :math:`I_1 \cap I_i \neq \varnothing,\ \forall i = 2,\ldots,n`, or in other words, all the join operands from the second on share at least one identifier with the left-most operand; in this case the `using` clause is mandatory.

-When specified, the using clause must specify at least one of the common identifiers and a nvl() expression for every non common identifier of the joined data sets that are used as join key.
-Different nvl() rules can be used for identifiers contained in more than one joined data set by prefixing the identifier name with the alias of the operand; if a prefix is not used, the same nvl() clause apply to all join operands that contain the identifier.
+When present, the using clause specifies, for each join operand except the left-most one, at least one of its identifiers in common with the left-most operand, and an additional nvl() rule for all its other identifiers.
+Note that the same nvl() rule is applied to the same identifier when appearing in multiple join operands; prefixing the identifier name with the alias of the operand in the nvl() rule allows to specify different rules for each of them.

 **left_join** sub-expressions must also satisfy other constraints: